cwoodruff/book-network-programming-csharp/Chapter07/chapter07.md

 }
 ```

+### Serialization Callbacks

-**Serialization Callbacks**: C# also supports serialization callbacks, which are methods that are automatically invoked during the serialization or deserialization process.
+C# also supports serialization callbacks, which are methods that are automatically invoked during the serialization or deserialization process.
 These callbacks (`OnSerializing`, `OnSerialized`, `OnDeserializing`, `OnDeserialized`) allow developers to execute code at different stages of the serialization process, which is helpful for initializing data, logging, or applying custom transformation to the data.
 Here is an example using serialization callbacks:

 ```C#
 using System.Text.Json;